University Museum: Arboretum

 Arboretum top photo

-The pond in the middle of the Arboretum corresponds to the Arctic Ocean.
-Trees and shrubs are planted around the pond corresponding to their geographic distribution.
-A walk around the pond is therefore like a walk through changing forests as you walk across and between continents.
+The pond in the middle of the Arboretum represents the Arctic Ocean.
+The trees and shrubs are planted around the pond in correspondence with their geographic distribution in the Northern Hemisphere.
+A walk around the pond is like a walk through changing forests, across and between continents.

 Arboretum side photos